 - regulatory compliance;

 - internal and/or external or governmental compliance investigations;

 - internal or external audits;

-- litigation evaluation, prosecution and defense;
+- litigation evaluation, prosecution and defence;

 - diversity and inclusion initiatives;

 - restructuring and relocation;

 - Employee safety, including monitoring compliance with safety regulations by confirming Employees are not speeding or otherwise violating traffic laws;